-The advertised benefits by object oriented fanatics is ridiculous because OOP brings so much added complexity that in order to really truly make good use of it, you end up with such mess that you cannot navigate the codebase without the help of a sophisticated IDE!
+The advertised benefits by object oriented fanatics is ridiculous because OOP brings so much added complexity that in order to really truly make good use of it, you end up with such a mess that you cannot even navigate the codebase without the help of a sophisticated IDE!
 Class A depends on Class B which depends on Class C which depends on class D, etc. and after 271 dependencies you can finally print "Hello world" on the screen.

 Let me tell you something.
 If you depend on an IDE to make heads or tails out of your code, then you know you're dealing with mess.